ciDSproj/students_scores/README.md

 # Students Exam Scores
 This project contains data cleaning and preprocessing, visualization, and analysis of the Students Exam Scores dataset from [Kaggle](https://www.kaggle.com/datasets/desalegngeb/students-exam-scores).
+The analysis focuses on the influence of a variety of personal, socio-economic, and cultural factors on students’ academic performance.

 ## Overview
 - Cleaned and preprocessed data